 Appointment booking apps help patients find suitable nearby doctors, help them with booking appointments, and help reduce missed appointments.
 Talking about the 2026 context, they function less as scheduling entities and more as care-balancing layers, aligning provider capacity, demand signals, and patient urgency into organized pathways.

 For healthcare users, they deliver frictionless access.
-For founders and clinical systems, appointment booking apps can generate revenue for startups through commission, subscriptions, slow, and service utilization.
+For founders and clinical systems, appointment booking apps like Zocdoc can generate revenue for startups through commission, subscriptions, slow, and service utilization.

 Key features & benefits